When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to expect in spring

 After snapping out of a cold winter, Seoul is an absolute delight to visit in spring.
-As a shoulder season, spring in Seoul has got a lot going for it.
-Around the beginning of April, the Seoul cherry blossoms start to bloom.
-The blossoms leave the city’s parks bathed in a blanket of delicate pink flowers.
-The temperatures are also quite pleasant in spring.
-Averages inch into the teens as summer approaches.
+As it’s a shoulder season, I think spring has got a lot going for it.

 What to wear in spring

-Spring is a great time to enjoy the best hiking in Seoul, like Namsan, or to tackle farther-flung trails on one of the most popular day trips from Seoul.
 Either way, I’d recommend taking along a solid pair of waterproof hiking shoes.
-It holds especially true in March when the melting snow leaves behind plenty of puddles.
+This holds especially true in March when the melting snow leaves behind plenty of messy puddles.

 Summer